QubesOS/qubes-doc/external/troubleshooting/nvidia-troubleshooting.md

     nouveau.modeset=0 rd.driver.blacklist=nouveau video=vesa:off
     ~~~

-    This will temporarily disable nouveau until next boot.
+    This will disable nouveau until the option is manually edited back to its original state.

- 5. Press either the `Ctrl+X` keys, then `y` to save changes.
+ 5. Press the `Ctrl+X` keys, then `y` to save changes.

  6. Reboot